Minnesota Marijuana Distribution Laws

 What Are the Penalties for Possession With Intent To Distribute First Offense in Minnesota?

 The penalty for marijuana possession with intent to distribute in Minnesota is mild if an offender is caught with a ''small amount'' of marijuana and there is no payment for marijuana products delivered.
-As stipulated in Section 152.01, Subdivision 16 of the Minnesota Statutes, 42.5 grams or less of marijuana is considered a ''small amount'' of marijuana.
-According to Section 152.027 of the Minnesota Statutes, an offender is guilty of a petty misdemeanor if they distribute 42.5 grams or less of marijuana products for no remuneration.
-This offense is punishable by a $200 maximum fine, and offenders could be required to participate in drug education programs.
+An offender is guilty of a petty misdemeanor if they illegally sell up to 2 oz. of marijuana.
+This offense is punishable by a $300 maximum fine.

 Is It Legal To Sell Weed in Minnesota?